-After years of refining my work process, I've figured out a formula which works best for me.
+After years of refining my work process, I've figured out a formula which works best for me for typical illustration work.
 I try to stay flexible in my approach to new projects and love enough artistic freedom to be able to try new ideas or implement style variations to suit a variety of briefs.

 A pencil or tablet sketch follows.
 Sometimes I might produce a few different thumbnail images beforehand to make sure I'm achieving a composition I'm happy with.
 With character art I often consider pose, outfit design and style- particularly with the facial features as it's easy to go from manga to western comic or cartoon styles with just a few tweaks to the shapes of the eyes, size of the nose and other proportions.